IP-CAM/Doofinder-search-service-in-Opencart-v.1.5.x-v.2.3.x/README.md

  * Go to _admin/extensions/product feeds_ section of your opencart admin page.
 You will see the "Doofinder" product feed in the listing.
  * If for the first time, Click on "install"
  * Click on "edit".
 You can configure there how you want your product data to be exported through the product feed.
 You can also see there the urls of the doofinder product feed that your open cart site is serving.
+There is one for each one of your site's currency and language.

 ### The Doofinder Script

  Whenever you want in any page of your site that the searchbox is responsive to user input, you'll need certain script to be included in that page.
 You need to generate it and to make sure it's located in any page you want the results layer to work on.

+ If your site can be served in several languages and currencies, you'll need to use a search engine for each one of those, and generate a different script for each.

 #### Obtain the script ...